Cyfrin/Updraft/courses/foundry/1-foundry-simple-storage/21-deploying-to-a-testnet/+page.md

 _To create one, we could run our own blockchain node, but let's be honest — many folks prefer avoiding that route.
 Instead, we utilize Node as a Service (NaaS) applications to expedite the process._

 One promising option is using Alchemy - a free NaaS platform that we can send the transactions to.
-This procedure resides within the _Deploying to Testnet or Mainnnet_ section in the full course repo of the Foundry.
+This procedure resides within the _Deploying to Testnet or Mainnet_ section in the full course repo of the Foundry.

 ::image{src='/foundry/19-testnet-deploy/testnet1.png' style='width: 100%; height: auto;'}